top of page

 "Sydney Sweeney has great jeans."

-American Eagle's chief marketing officer Craig Brommers described the campaign as "potentially one of the biggest gets in American Eagle history."
-American Eagle Stock is up by 20%.
+American Eagle's chief marketing officer, Craig Brommers, described the campaign as "potentially one of the biggest gets in American Eagle history."
+Following the campaign, American Eagle's stock surged by 20%.

 Stock Rise Due to Great Marketing